zabokaa/goodFood/README.md

 4. Navigate to the "Deploy" section.
 5. Connect with GitHub and enter your repository name.
 6. Decide if you want to deploy manually or enable automatic deployment after every commit to GitHub.
-7. Once done, your application will be live at: `https://goodfood-bab2ce8696d3.herokuapp.com/`.
+7. Once done, your application will be live.
 Yippie !

 ## Acknowledgements